 The investment rationale is simple: opening up your condo as a vacation-rental-by-owner (aka.
 VRBO) during SXSW, ACL, F1 (just to name just the big opportunities, not to mention conventions) can yield more rent during those events than the total rent from a typical 12 month lease!
 Same for Railyard owner-occupants who can lease their place out for a few nights, take a vacation, and make a couple thousand bucks.

 The economics of Railyard ownership shifted overnight.
-Word quickly spread to the owners and a handful of Realtors.
+Word quickly spread to the owners and a handful of Austin Realtors.
 In the previous year (Nov 2011 – Nov 2012), 1bd/1ba units at the Railyard condos were trading at an average of $285/foot, and units with at least 2bd/2ba units were trading at an average of $275/foot.
+[UPDATE: one year after posting this article, the last recorded MLS sale at Railyard was a building record $415/foot]

 Going forward, expect sale prices at the Railyard condos to be 20-25% more than last year, reflecting the new economics of embracing downtown short term rentals.
 Owner-occupants are getting in on the action, too.